 "When Brendan Met Trudy"

 Yet another great product of Roddy Doyle's writing.
-Quirky, charming film about a teacher who meets and subsequently falls for a woman in a pub who turns out to be a burglar.
+A quirky, charming film about a teacher who meets and subsequently falls for a woman in a pub who turns out to be a burglar.

 What do you think it the best Irish movie of all time?
 Let us know in the comments section, below.